TheEliForbes/cronus-monitoring/charts/grafana/FLUX.md

 - Read more about [Flux](https://github.com/influxdata/platform/tree/master/query)

 ## How to begin writing queries in grafana
-1. Open the dashboard wished to be worked with and create the panel and open the panel editor
+1. Open the dashboard intended and create the panel and open the panel editor
 2. Click the drop down menu for `Data Sources`, and click the `influx-flux` data source to select it as the datasource for this panel
 3. The query editor will switch to a flux IDE
     > Be wary, any enter key press will cause the query to run, use shift+enter to produce a return character.
 Also the Grafana IDE autocompletion is very aggressive with a press of the tab key autocompleting several lines of query at a time